top of page

 The information in this article and on this website are intended for informational purposes only and does not take the place of seeing a doctor and should not be used for the purposes of diagnosis.
 If you are experiencing severe symptoms, have chest pain, or have trouble breathing, go to a hospital right away.
 Consult a doctor before beginning or stopping any medications or interventions.

 Histamine Sensitivity can manifest as a wide variety of symptoms.
 These can include an extreme sensitivity to histamine-containing or histamine-inducing foods.
-A small bite of salmon can cause severe insomnia for multiple days.
-Dairy cross-contamination can cause painful hives and skin rashes.
+For instance, a small bite of salmon can cause severe insomnia and anxiety for multiple days.
+Dairy cross-contamination can cause painful hives, skin rashes and mood swings.

 Heart palpitations (or a feeling that your heart is pounding) are common with Long Covid, as are sinus congestion, skin itchiness, and digestive upset.